 Downstream, there is state property with stream access and a gravel parking lot just north of Highway 30.

 Finally, there is access at the mouth of Big Creek where it runs into Knappa Slough, which can be productive for salmon.
 From Old Highway 30, use Waterhouse or Knappa Dock roads to reach this area.

 The Big Creek Fishing Club offers some paid fishing access off Waterhouse Road.

 Fall Chinook Salmon

-The slough area remains open during September (though angling from the railroad bridge also is closed in September) as well and can produce some fall catches at times as the fish gather up before heading upstream, according to Robert Bradley, an ODFW fish biologist.
+The slough area remains open during the stream closure (though angling from the railroad bridge also is closed at that time) as well and can produce some fall catches at times as the fish gather up before heading upstream, according to Robert Bradley, an ODFW fish biologist.

 Spring Chinook Salmon